gRizzlyGR/url-shortener/README.md

 ## Full API documentation

-To access the API documentation, with response and errors description, from a browser go to `http://localhost:8080`
+To access the API documentation, with response and errors description, from a browser go to `http://localhost:8080` (or the custom port you set).

 ## Shorten a URL